-Dr. Sonia Butalia, endocrinologist, and assistant professor in the Departments of Medicine and Community Health Sciences, University of Calgary
+Dr. Sonia Butalia, endocrinologist, and associate professor in the Departments of Medicine and Community Health Sciences, University of Calgary; scientific director, Diabetes, Obesity and Nutrition Strategic Clinical Network, Alberta Health Services

 • Developing and measuring the effectiveness of tools and strategies that help people with diabetes improve their cholesterol management, and reduce their risk of cardiovascular disease